Locating the QCD critical point through contours of constant entropy density

 \paragraph*{\bf Lattice QCD input.}

 As follows from Eq.~\eqref{eq:C2}, the input quantities consist of the temperature dependencies of the entropy density $s(T)$ and baryon number susceptibility $\chi_2^B(T)$ at $\mu_B = 0$.
 Continuum extrapolated results from the Wuppertal-Budapest collaboration have been presented in Ref.~\cite{Borsanyi:2013bia} for the former and in Ref.~\cite{Borsanyi:2021sxv} for the latter.
-As our analysis relies on temperature derivatives of these two quantities, we parametrize the lattice input by the following expressions

-Here $x = T/(200~\text{MeV})$ and $m_p = (938/200) \approx 4.7$ is the proton mass in units of 200~MeV, as in Ref.~\cite{Kahangirwe:2024cny}.
-We extract the values of the parameters and their full covariance matrix from the lattice results, taking into account strong correlations of lattice data errors between data points of neighboring temperatures.
-We use the extracted covariance matrix to perform Monte Carlo sampling of the parameters to perform error analysis.
-This procedure and its results are described in the Supplemental Material, demonstrating that the extracted covariance matrix accurately reflects lattice QCD uncertainties.
-In addition, we also used smoothing splines to describe $s(T)$ and $\chi_2^B(T)$ and their temperature derivatives, as a more agnostic approach to employing the lattice input.
-The obtained results are consistent within errors to those obtained using the parametrization \eqref{eq:parametrization}.
+As our analysis relies on temperature derivatives of these two quantities, we parametrize the lattice input, based on Ref.~\cite{Kahangirwe:2024cny}.
+We extract the values of the parameters and their full covariance matrix from the lattice results, considering strong correlations between lattice data errors of neighboring temperatures, and use this covariance matrix for Monte Carlo sampling to perform error analysis.
+Additionally, we used smoothing splines to describe $s(T)$ and $\chi_2^B(T)$ and their temperature derivatives, as a more agnostic approach to employing the lattice input.
+The obtained results are consistent within errors to those obtained using the parametrization.

 \paragraph*{\bf Entropy density at finite baryochemical potential.}

 The left panel of Fig.~\ref{fig:sT3} depicts the temperature dependence of the scaled entropy density $s/T^3$ at different values of $\mu_B/T$: 1~(red), 1.5~(orange), 2~(purple), 2.5~(black), 3~(brown), and 3.5~(blue).
 The results are obtained within the new expansion described above at order $\mathcal{O}(\mu_B^2)$.
 As an important cross-check, we compare our results with state-of-the-art lattice QCD data from Ref.~\cite{Borsanyi:2021sxv}.
 One can see excellent agreement of our results with lattice QCD.
 In addition, the hazy lines show the different Monte Carlo samples of our parametrization, reflecting the propagation of the errors from the lattice QCD input.
 The resulting spread shows good agreement with the error bars of the lattice data of Ref.~\cite{Borsanyi:2021sxv}.